 With an unparalleled collection of more than 65,000 works spanning 6,000 years, the museum generates exciting, thought-provoking, and memorable encounters with art, promoting the idea that art isn’t something distant or foreign, but something that touches our lives every day – something with the power to change how we view the world and ourselves.

-The Sanger & Eby team worked in partnership with the CAM team, utilizing input from community partners and the public to re-imagine the experience, creating an elegant and streamlined experience that not only beautifully showcases CAM’s collections, but also draws visitors into the site to explore programs and offerings and drive attendance.
+The Sanger & Eby team worked in partnership with the CAM team, utilizing input from community partners and the public to re-imagine the experience using smart design thinking, creating an elegant and streamlined experience that not only beautifully showcases CAM’s collections, but also draws visitors into the site to explore programs and offerings and drive attendance.

-A custom console utility retrieves data updates from CAM’s digital media warehouse solution, Piction, so CAM’s collection can be displayed in a continually updated digital art gallery on the site – providing a whole new way to interact and engage with the museum for online visitors.
+A custom console utility retrieves data updates from CAM’s digital media warehouse solution, Piction, so CAM’s collection can be displayed in a continually updated digital art gallery on the site – providing a whole new way to interact and engage with the museum for online visitors even when they’re unable to visit the museum in person.
+Copyright management functionality ensures that copyrighted works are protected and that zooming and downloading functions are disabled, while works in the public domain are available for image download.

-Sanger & Eby implemented the Umbraco open-source content management system (CMS) to enable the CAM team to easily update site copy and images without the need for an in-house website development team, helping CAM keep its site current while managing ongoing costs effectively – a critical need for any non-profit.
+Sanger & Eby implemented the Umbraco open-source content management system (CMS) to enable the CAM team to easily update site copy and images without the need for an in-house website development team, helping CAM keep its site current while managing ongoing costs effectively – a critical need for any non-profit, and especially true for a museum with frequently changing collections, shows and events.

 Museum Louis and Louise Dieterle Nippert Director Cameron Kitchin says “Through our digital strategy, we now bring art and scholarship into everyone’s mobile device, home, and workplace.
 The museum’s new website provides a user-oriented experience and new research capabilities so we can better share the story of art – past, present, and future.”